pagstar/flutter_pix_pagstar/README.md

-Certainly!
-Here's the updated README with the necessary instructions:

 # Flutter Pix Pagstar Package

 This is a Flutter package created by the company Pagstar to facilitate the creation of Pix transactions.
 This package follows an MVC architecture with the repository pattern and uses the maximum of Flutter's native resources with a minimum amount of external packages to avoid excessive dependencies.